- Revenues of $1.294 billion, $19.9 million net income

 About Rush Enterprises, Inc.

-Rush Enterprises, Inc. is the premier solutions provider to the commercial vehicle industry and owns and operates the largest network of commercial vehicle dealerships in the United States, representing truck and bus manufacturers, including Peterbilt, International, Hino, Isuzu, Ford, IC Bus and Blue Bird.
-The Company's vehicle centers are strategically located in high traffic areas on or near major highways throughout the United States.
-These one-stop centers offer an integrated approach to meeting customer needs — from sales of new and used vehicles to aftermarket parts, service and body shop operations plus a wide array of financial services, including financing, insurance, leasing and rental.
-Rush Enterprises' operations also provide vehicle up-fitting, chrome accessories and tires.
+Rush Enterprises, Inc. is the premier solutions provider to the commercial vehicle industry.
+The Company owns and operates Rush Truck Centers, the largest network of commercial vehicle dealerships in the United States, with 121 dealership locations in 21 states.
+These vehicle centers, strategically located in high traffic areas on or near major highways throughout the United States, represent truck and bus manufacturers, including Peterbilt, International, Hino, Isuzu, Ford, IC Bus and Blue Bird.
+They offer an integrated approach to meeting customer needs — from sales of new and used vehicles to aftermarket parts, service and body shop operations plus financing, insurance, leasing and rental.
+Rush Enterprises' operations also provide vehicle up-fitting, chrome accessories, tires and CNG fuel systems and vehicle telematics products.
 For more information, please visit www.rushenterprises.com.

-Certain statements contained herein, including those concerning current and projected market conditions, sales forecasts, demand for the Company's services, the Company's expectations about future revenue, cash flow and cash position, implementation of our business operating system and statements about the addition of new locations are "forward-looking" statements (as such term is defined in the Private Securities Litigation Reform Act of 1995).
+Certain statements contained herein, including those concerning current and projected market conditions, sales forecasts, the expected interest and sales of our new Momentum Fuel Technologies compressed natural gas (CNG) fuel systems, the expected interest and sales of our telematics product offerings, demand for the Company's services and the impact of decreased energy sector activity are "forward-looking" statements (as such term is defined in the Private Securities Litigation Reform Act of 1995).
 Because such statements include risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
-Important factors that could cause actual results to differ materially from those expressed or implied by such forward-looking statements include, but are not limited to, competitive factors, general U.S. economic conditions, economic conditions in the new and used commercial vehicle markets, customer relations, relationships with vendors, the interest rate environment, governmental regulation and supervision, product introductions and acceptance, changes in industry practices, onetime events and other factors described herein and in filings made by the Company with the Securities and Exchange Commission.
+Important factors that could cause actual results to differ materially from those expressed or implied by such forward-looking statements include, but are not limited to, competitive factors, general U.S. economic conditions, economic conditions in the new and used commercial vehicle markets, customer relations, relationships with vendors, the interest rate environment, governmental regulation and supervision, product introductions and acceptance, changes in industry practices, one-time events and other factors described herein and in filings made by the Company with the Securities and Exchange Commission.

 -Tables and Additional Information to Follow-